Not-TNB/RPS-Image-Classifier-STEAM-2022-/README.md

 model.evaluate(test_data)
 ```
 After we created the model, we have to compile the model with an optimizer algorithm, a loss function and a list of metrics to keep track of while the model is training:
-- `adam` is one of, if not the best, adaptive optimizer algorithm, which is why we are using it
+- `adam` is one of the best adaptive optimizer algorithm, and is also used in image classification, which is why we are using it
-- `sparse_categorical_crossentropy` loss function will be used as our dataset is categorized into mutually exclusive categories (R, P, S)
+- `sparse_categorical_crossentropy` loss function will be used as our dataset is categorized into mutually exclusive categories (Rock, Paper, Scissors)
-- The `accuracy` metric is the only metric we will have to keep track of in this case
+- `accuracy` is the only metric listed, as we only need the percentage of images the model guessed correctly to make a conclusion

 <br>